 1. You’re Still Using an Onsite TMS

-As Software as a Service (SaaS) options have become more ubiquitous and mature, the debate on whether “cloud” systems are better than self-hosted or onsite systems is now more or less settled.
-Today, the consensus is that the vast majority of organizations will reap more benefits from cloud-based services compared to traditional onsite systems.
+As Software as a Service (SaaS) options have become more ubiquitous and mature, the debate on whether “cloud” systems are better than self-hosted or on-site systems is now more or less settled.
+Today, the consensus is that the vast majority of organizations will reap greater benefits from cloud-based services than from traditional on-site systems.

-While onsite systems tend to offer banks and other financial institutions full control, they require the organization to maintain and update the IT infrastructure needed to support such systems.
+While on-site systems tend to offer banks and other financial institutions full control, they require the organization to maintain and update the IT infrastructure that supports them.
 In the case of treasury management solutions, the IT personnel involved also need to understand day-to-day banking and finance operations.
-Not being able to find the right people or invest in the correct technology can result in critical inefficiencies and vulnerabilities in the organization’s finances.
+Not being able to find the right people or invest in the correct technology can result in critical inefficiencies in the organization’s finances.
+It can also result in vulnerabilities.

 With a cloud-based TMS, however, not only can organizations spend less to achieve better results, but they no longer need to go through a grueling hiring process for qualified finance IT specialists.
-If your current TMS is not on the cloud, you should be seriously considering replacing it with one that is.
+If your current TMS is not cloud-based, you should seriously consider replacing it with one that is.

 2. It’s Hard to Create Good Reports

-Reporting functions are an often-overlooked aspect not just of treasury management systems, but enterprise resource programs (ERPs) in general.
-However, good reporting is essential for data-driven decisions, which means reporting functions need to be robust, accurate, and fully featured if they are to be useful for an organization.
+Reporting functions are an often-overlooked aspect not just of treasury management systems but of enterprise resource planning (ERP) systems in general.
+However, good reporting is essential for data-driven decisions.
+Therefore, reporting functions need to be robust, accurate, and fully featured to be useful to an organization.

 Additionally, some important decision-makers both inside and outside the organization may not have a deep background in finance or other esoteric fields.
 This means software that facilitates transparent, accurate, and easy-to-understand reporting is almost certainly a plus.

 When it comes to report generation, older TMS systems may be more difficult to work with.
-They may not have the report generation functions of newer software, and they may not be able to draw data automatically from other parts of the organization.
-This results in more tedious, error-prone reporting that further reduces the software’s utility.
+They may lack the report-generation functions of newer software and may not be able to automatically pull data from other parts of the organization.
+This results in more tedious, error-prone reporting.
+As a result, the software’s utility is further reduced.
 If any of these are the case, you’re better off upgrading your TMS.

 3. Your Treasury Management Solution Integrates Poorly With Other Systems

-Unless your TMS is part of a larger ERP suite created by a single developer, then there are no guarantees that it could be smoothly integrated with other systems.
+Unless your TMS is part of a larger ERP suite developed by a single vendor, there are no guarantees it can be smoothly integrated with other systems.

-While there are almost certainly ways to get most disparate systems to work with each other, there is likely going to be some kind of catch, such as manual workarounds, dependence on third-party software, or the risk of serious glitches.
+While there are almost certainly ways to get most disparate systems to work together, there will likely be some kind of catch.
+These catches can include manual workarounds, dependence on third-party software, or the risk of serious glitches.

 Serious integration issues also prevent the organization from implementing effective process automation, something that can cut costs while improving service levels.
-These integration problems can become worse as the organization begins to handle higher volumes of transactions, leading to slowdowns and even customer service issues.
+These integration problems can worsen as the organization begins handling higher volumes of transactions.
+As a result, this may lead to slowdowns and even customer service issues.

-When this happens, the best option is to either swap out your TMS with something that integrates better with your other systems or to replace everything with an integrated suite of solutions made by just one developer.
+When this happens, the best option is either to swap out your TMS for something that integrates better with your other systems or to replace everything with an integrated suite of solutions from a single developer.

 4. Your Treasury Management System Isn’t Saving You Enough Money

 Finance costs can be a huge burden, particularly those related to banking service fees and foreign exchange costs.
-Contemporary treasury management systems are now far more complex than those developed just a generation ago, often incorporating advanced AI capabilities to further increase the cost savings to organizations.
+Contemporary treasury management systems are now far more complex than those developed just a generation ago.
+In fact, they often incorporate advanced AI capabilities to further increase the cost savings to organizations.

-If your current TMS is unable to save you money compared to your previous system, then there may be something wrong with how it is set up or managed.
-It’s also possible that it’s outdated or not a good fit for your organization, necessitating either major customization or a complete replacement.
+If your current TMS is not saving you money compared to your previous system, there may be an issue with how it is set up or managed.
+It’s also possible that it’s outdated or not a good fit for your organization.
+This may necessitate either major customization or a complete replacement.

 5. You’re Having Trouble Meeting Finance Regulations

-One major reason organizations invest in treasury management software is to make compliance with finance laws easier.
-However, meeting today’s increasingly complex finance compliance requirements is not always straightforward, especially when you’re using a treasury management system that predates newer regulations.
+One major reason organizations invest in treasury management software is to make compliance with financial laws easier.
+However, meeting today’s increasingly complex finance compliance requirements is not always straightforward.
+This is especially true when you’re using a treasury management system that predates newer regulations.

-With these red flags in mind, you should now have some idea if your company needs to upgrade its treasury management system.
-Given that any chosen system may stay with the organization for years, this isn’t a choice that could be made lightly.
+With these red flags in mind, you should now have a better idea of whether your company needs to upgrade its treasury management system.
+Given that any chosen system may remain with the organization for years, this isn’t a decision to be made lightly.